Selecting the right home loan is a big decision. Help yourself make the right one by learning how to choose a home loan.

 Comparison rates measure the interest rate including regular fees and establishment costs over the 25 year life of a $150,000 loan.
 Comparison rates are a handy indicator to help people compare home loans more easily.

 Low doc: Low doc home loans are appropriate for those who have difficulty showing documentation of their employment and income, such as those who are self-employed.
 Low doc home loans are flexible loans designed for those who are self-employed because you don’t have to show evidence of savings or income.
 This type of loan may also be appropriate for someone who is a new Australian or a full time investor who can’t prove their income.
-Your credit history will be checked with these loans and you’ll usually have to pay higher fees or interest rates, or only be able to borrow a maximum of 60% of the property value.

 Full doc: Full doc home loans require you to meet the normal documentation standards required to complete your home loan application.
 This means evidence of your income, debts and assets.